martinrotter/rssguard/README.md

 =========
 Welcome to RSS Guard website.
 You can find here basic information.

-RSS Guard is simple and easy-to-use RSS/ATOM feed aggregator developed using Qt framework.
+RSS Guard is simple and easy-to-use RSS/ATOM feed aggregator developed using Qt framework which supports online feed synchronization.

 - - -
 Contacts